 Step 1.
 Calculate Whether the QSEHRA Offers “Affordable Coverage”

 In the first step, an employee determines whether their QSEHRA qualifies as affordable coverage.
-As a reminder, in 2017, the federal definition of “affordable coverage” is a policy that costs 9.69 percent or less of a person’s household income.
+With the changes made through the American Rescue Plan, the federal definition of “affordable coverage” now means any policy that costs 8.5 percent or less of a person’s household income.

 That means that for a QSEHRA to be considered affordable coverage for the month: